nullstare/ReiLua/API.md

 > result = RL.QuaternionToMatrix( Quaternion q )

-Get a quaternion for a given rotation matrix
+Get a matrix for a given quaternion

 - Success return Matrix